Jon Winroth

-Jon Winroth Broneer (born November 13, 1935 in Athens, Greece; died July 15, 2006 in Tours, France) was an American wine critic who lived and worked in France.
+Jon Winroth Broneer (November 13, 1935, in Athens, Greece – July 15, 2006, in Tours, France) was an American wine critic who lived and worked in France.

 Biography

 Second son of Oscar Broneer, a Swedish immigrant to the United States who became a professor of archaeology, Jon Winroth spent part of his childhood in Greece but was mainly educated in the U.S., where he met his future wife, Doreen.
 After finishing his college studies summa cum laude and winning a Fulbright grant, he and Doreen sailed for France aboard the Liberté.
 There he discovered an approach to life that suited his own outlook, and he stayed, forging an international career in wine and building a family.

 Broneer began by studying French, which lead to his Fulbright grant and a year of study in Poitiers.
 He worked on a Doctorat d'université at the Sorbonne on Ali Pasha of Yannina, and spent 1964 to 1966 in Greece studying fortresses built by Ali Pasha in Epirus.